ISISComputingGroup/ibex_developers_manual/IOC-And-Device-Trouble-Shooting.md

 This will include the terminator character, if you don't see it it is not being sent or received.
 If no reply is given this will include a message "No reply from device in XXXms"

+# Lost autosave values

+This is based on ticket: https://github.com/ISISComputingGroup/IBEX/issues/2180

+Possible symptoms include:

+- Autosaved values mysteriously changing when the IOC is restarted
+    - This includes Galils not retaining their position
+- Errors of the form `[DATE] dbFindRecord for 'MY_PV.FIELD' failed
+- Autosave files containing just a header and `<END>` tag

+This has been observed primarily on Galils since they create custom monitor sets but it is feasible the issue could be seen elsewhere.
+The Galils pass macros to their monitor sets.
+If no macros are passed (e.g. if `GALILADDR0n` is not set) then no monitor will be created and no values will be saved.
+This will mean the device (e.g. the motor) will start with its default values.
+If the macro is reintroduced then those default values will become the new autosave values.
+The previous values can be recovered by restoring a previous autosave file (e.g. copy `GALIL_02_settings.sav_170309-144116` to `GALIL_02_settings.sav` and restart the IOC).